tobiasmiosczka/KDMManager/README.md

 # KdmManager
-KdmManager is a tool for projectionists to automatically download KDMs from e-mail servers and upload them to screen servers.
+KdmManager is a tool for projectionists to download KDMs from e-mail servers and upload them to screen servers automatically.

 Download
 -------------------------------------